Tuesday, December 17, 2024

 10) bʊtɚ This pronunciation can also occur in Ireland.

 The pronunciations illustrate the variety of English dialects spoken around the world.
 The first vowel in butter can be a central vowel or a back vowel, the word-medial consonant can be a voiced or voiceless plosive or a tap, and the final vowel can be a schwa, or it can be r-coloured.
-The first pronunciation is the pronunciation of RP and the eight pronunciation is the most common in Canada and the USA.
+The first pronunciation is the pronunciation of RP and the eighth pronunciation is the most common in Canada and the USA.

 Wednesday, November 13, 2024